A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: SUMMARY AND DISCUSSION

 We found that adding the 22-mode phase corrections due to LOSA onto waveforms having higher modes or precessing spins can lead to biased results.
 However, one can still safely use waveforms without higher modes for analysing a GW signal with higher modes at least up to a mass ratio $\geq 0.25$.
 Additionally, even though using a waveform with aligned spins as the base waveform for analysing a precessing signal leads to a biased result, one can still safely add the phase corrections derived in this paper for an aligned-spinning system onto a precessing waveform for analysing a precessing signal without biasing the results unless $\chi_{\rm p} > 0.4$.

 We further found that not accounting for eccentricity or tidal effects can lead to a biased inference of LOSA.
 Given that we have the contribution of the tidal effects to the phase corrections due to LOSA, one can safely infer LOSA for BNSs, but one should be careful of the presence of eccentricity in the signal.
-Inspired by the fact that eccentricity is a $-1{\rm PN}$ effect, we also explored a couple of non-GR effects namely the modifications due to dipole radiation and a finite mass of graviton that give rise to a $-1{\rm PN}$ corrections to the phase of GW waveforms.
+Inspired by the fact that eccentricity is a < -3 \rm PN effect, we also explored a couple of non-GR effects namely the modifications due to dipole radiation and a finite mass of graviton that give rise to a $-1{\rm PN}$ and $1 \rm PN$ corrections, respectively, to the phase of GW waveforms.
 We found that both effects can also lead to biased inferences of LOSA and other parameters describing the observed signal.

-We expect to expand on the parameter space over which our analysis can be reliably used.
+We expect to expand on the parameter space over which our analysis can be reliably used, and also perform additional numerical runs to refine the range of validity of the LOSA-corrected waveforms.
 We plan to evaluate phase corrections due to LOSA, pertaining to the 33-mode and 44-mode for non-spinning and aligned spin waveforms.
 With these in place, it should be possible to re-evaluate LOSA for GW190814 to ascertain its host environment.
 We also plan to evaluate LOSA phase corrections for precessing systems in future work.